Random surfaces and lattice Yang-Mills: Makeenko-Migdal/Master loop/Schwinger-Dyson equations

 \section{Makeenko-Migdal/Master loop/Schwinger-Dyson equations}

-In this section, we utilize the Poisson point process formulation described in Section \ref{section:poisson-process-intro} and analyzed in Section \ref{section:poisson-exploration} to prove a recursion relation (Proposition \ref{prop:word-recursion}) on expectations of products of traces of words in independent Haar-distributed Unitary matrices.
+In this section, we utilize the Weingarten recursion (Proposition \ref{prop:weingarten-recursion}) proven using the Poisson point process formulation described in Section \ref{section:poisson-process-intro} and analyzed in Section \ref{section:poisson-exploration} to derive a recursion relation (Proposition \ref{prop:word-recursion}) on expectations of products of traces of words in independent Haar-distributed Unitary matrices.
 We then apply this recursion to deduce the Makeenko-Migdal/Master loop/Schwinger-Dyson equations (Theorem \ref{thm:master-loop}) for Wilson loop expectations.

 First, we describe the terms which will appear in our recursion.
 Let $\bm \Gamma = (\Gamma_1, \ldots, \Gamma_k)$ be a collection of words on $\{\lambda_1, \ldots, \lambda_L\}$.
 We will often refer to the $(i, j)$ location of $\bm \Gamma$, which is meant to be the $j$th letter of $\Gamma_i$.